HansTibberio/laura_core/README.md

 </div>

-**Laura Core** a fast and efficient move generator for chess engines using bitboards.
+**Laura-Core** a fast and efficient move generator for chess engines.

 ## Features
 - **Bitboards** for efficient board representation.